isblab/af_im/README.md

 ## Installation
 ### OpenFold
-For cuda12, clone the pl_upgrades branch in openfold git repo (https://github.com/aqlaboratory/openfold.git).
+Unzip the openfold.zip file.
+This has been cloned from the pl_upgrades branch in openfold git repo (for Cuda12) (https://github.com/aqlaboratory/openfold.git).
+Minor modifications have been in script_utils/prep_output().
 For installation, see instructions in OpenFold gdoc.

 ### JWalk